ricardocr987/solana-sub/README.md

 **Confirmation with Error Handling:**

-The backend confirms transactions by polling the transaction with getTransaction RPC method, a better way would be using [signatureSubscribe](https://www.quicknode.com/docs/solana/signatureSubscribe) ws method:
+The backend confirms transactions by polling the transaction with [getTransaction](https://www.quicknode.com/docs/solana/getTransaction) RPC method.
+A better approach would be to use the [signatureSubscribe](https://www.quicknode.com/docs/solana/signatureSubscribe) WebSocket method:

 ```typescript
 // Backend: src/solana/transaction/send.ts